-Last Updated on January 5, 2021 by Grow with Bovees
+Last Updated on April 4, 2022 by Grow with Bovees

-There is almost no household in the United States (and many other countries, for that matter) without paper towels.
-Our lives would seemingly come to a standstill without them.
+There is almost no household in the United States (and many other countries, for that matter) without paper towel rolls.
+Much like toilet paper rolls, our lives would seemingly come to a standstill without them.

-If you are new to the process, greens are green waste materials like fresh leaves, food scraps, grass clippings, tea bags, etc. which have a rich nitrogen content.
+If you are new to the composting process, greens are green waste materials (food waste) or organic materials like fresh leaves, food scraps, coffee grounds, vegetable scraps, grass clippings, tea bags, etc. which have a rich nitrogen content.

-Composting is a natural biological process that is used to break down organic matter and makes for excellent soil amendment material.
+A composting process is a natural biological process that is used to break down organic matter and makes for excellent soil amendment material.
 It is also a great way to reduce methane emissions and do waste management efficiently so that not everything lands up in a landfill.

-What’s Everything Made Of?
+What’s a Paper Towel Made Of?

-So, if you do not have cardboard or pieces of paper in your compost bin, you can use kitchen towels to control the moisture in your compost bin.
+So, if you do not have cardboard or pieces of paper in your compost bin, you can use kitchen towels to control the moisture in your compost pail.

 While kitchen towels can help with controlling moisture, they also get the decomposition started sooner than needed.
-If you throw larger bits of paper towels into the compost pile, they will absorb all the moisture and could create a problem with the airflow.
+If you throw larger bits of this paper product into the compost pile, they will absorb all the moisture and could create a problem with the airflow.

 So, most kitchen rolls made of cellulose fibers are not a great addition to the compost bin.
 Check the packaging for recycling details.
 They also should not be used as a replacement for shredded paper.

 Which Ones Definitely Don’t Work?

-Some paper towels can be used for composting depending on what you have cleaned with them.
+Most paper towels can be used for composting depending on what you have cleaned with them.
 The first rule is that towels that have been used for cleaning oil, chemical residue, and grease do not belong in the compost bin.

-Then there are chemicals to consider.
-If your paper towels have come in contact with any kind of micro or microorganisms that chemicals typically contain, they might harm the good microbes that make composting possible.
+Then there are chemicals such as cleaning products to consider.
+If your paper towels have come in contact with any kind of microorganisms or that chemicals typically contain, they might harm the good microbes and kill bacteria that make composting possible.

-Which Products Are Compostable?
+Which Paper Towels Are Compostable?

 Now it is time to look at the kind of paper towels that you can toss into the compost bin without a care.

 These paper towels are considered to be brown matter and are rich with carbon.
 Some professional composters actually add paper towels into a separate bin and use that compost to cover soil in landfills.

 But, even these paper towels are chemical-free.
 The idea is to make sure that towels that were used as food napkins and have bacteria on them will help with the decomposition.

 It can take as long as a month for that to happen, sometimes faster if a compost accelerator is used.
 But if they are wet and worms are allowed to work their magic on them, you might get the results sooner than that.

-The Bottom Line of Composting Paper Towels
+The Bottom Line of Paper Towels On a Compost Pile

 If you are looking at unused paper towels (for some reason) they are a safe choice for composting.
 These paper towels are rich in nitrogen and can do a better job here than in a landfill.

-If they are not greasy or have been in contact with chemicals they are good to go.
+If they are not greasy, covered in fatty substances or have been in contact with chemicals they are good to go.
 In fact, even the ones you use to blow your nose can go into the compost bin, as long as you are not carrying a contagious disease.